cotarr/collab-backend-token-auth/README.md

 - Developed using Debian 11, Node 18, Express 4.18.2
 - Other environments not tested (This was a learning project)

+# Token Validation

+Access tokens are validated by submitting the tokens to the authorization server's /oauth/introspect endpoint.
+If the token validation succeeds, the token's meta-data is returned.
+If the token is authorized, the next() handler is called to enable further processing of the authorized request.
+If token validation fails, a status 401 Unauthorized response is returned.

+A web page may submit multiple API queries in a short period of time.
+This could result in a series of redundant token validation submissions to the authorization server.
+The program includes a token cache that stores the authorization server meta-data response to a token's validation request.
+When each new HTTP request arrives, the cache is searched for a match to the incoming access token.
+Cached token meta-data which has not exceeded the tokens expiration times as set by the authorization server, and concurrently the cache entry has not exceeded the collab-backend-token-auth configuration property "tokenCacheSeconds", then the cached token would be trusted implicitly without submission to the authorization server.

+The token cache can be disabled by setting tokenCacheSeconds=0.
+The configuration property "tokenCacheCleanSeconds" controls a timer that will remove invalid tokens from the cache, including token which are expired, or tokens which have been in the cache past the tokenCacheSeconds limit.

+# Credentials

+The collab-backend-token-auth middleware requires an Oauth2 client account to grant access to the Oauth2 authorization server in order to submit tokens for validation.
+This consists of clientId and clientSecret values.

 # Installation

 Require Node version 18 or greater